 Want to work smarter, not harder?
 Now you can use the in-app camera to not only take photos but record videos as well!
 Our newly released Video feature allows you to show a whole new level of detail in your routine reports.
-In many situations, Video has the power to communicate more than photos and words alone.
-Here are six ways in which you can use the Video Feature to create more comprehensive reports and improve communication with owners, tenants, and tradespeople:
+In many situations, videos have the power to communicate more than photos and words alone.
+Here are six ways in which you can use the Video feature to create more comprehensive reports and improve communication with owners, tenants, and tradespeople:

 Capture noise and movement when reporting issues

 As a property manager, you will encounter all kinds of maintenance and repair issues at rental properties.
 Many of these issues involve noise and movement that can only be accurately shown using videos.
 For example, how do you show that a tap is leaking at the rental property?
 Instead of taking a dozen photos or trying to explain the issue in words, you can record a video to clearly capture what is happening.
 You should also be using the Video feature to document other issues such as noisy air-conditioners, creaking doors, and loose staircase handrails.